 - Am I responsible for the equipment needed to take an online course?

-Yes, the student must provide their own computer with current software and programs.
-The student is also responsible for acquiring an Internet connection.
+The student is responsible for acquiring a computer and an Internet connection.
 High speed Internet is highly encouraged.

 No, courses from within this department must be taken in sequence.
 The exception to this policy is Introduction to Philosophy.
 That course may be taken with another course from Theology and Ministry.